Kodiak Cakes Muffins

 Jump to:

-Maple Syrup - maple syrup sweetens the muffins but not overly so.
+Maple Syrup - maple syrup sweetens the muffins but not overly so, just like in my Perfect Butternut Squash Muffins.
 These healthy muffins are lightly sweetened and then studded with some chocolate chips!

 Cinnamon - a teaspoon of cinnamon adds some warm flavor to these muffins.